City of Minneapolis response to federal actions

 Protecting our city and values

-The federal government is shut down, federal law enforcement is targeting immigrant communities, the federal government is suing Minneapolis, and the Trump administration is threatening to deploy the military in major cities.
+Federal law enforcement is targeting immigrant communities, the federal government is suing Minneapolis, and the Trump administration is threatening to deploy the military in major cities.

 Minneapolis will not waver in our mission to protect your safety and stand up for our core values.